 Banks didn’t embrace PSD2 rapidly because they realized this would require a lot of investments, reduce their existing revenue streams and create an opportunity for new players.

-Which challenges will bank be facing while implementing PSD2?
+Which challenges will the bank be facing while implementing PSD2?

 Bank are siloed and most of them don’t offer access to the information stored in customer accounts.
 Banks will be the ones supporting the burden of evolving their systems, while most Third-Party Providers have been using a modern stack since the beginning, requiring limited technical lifting.